$p$-adic framed braids II: Framed braids, quotient algebras and --adic objects

-From the above, a presentation of ${\rm Y}_{d,n}(u)$ is given by the generators $t_1,\ldots,t_n$, $g_1,\ldots,g_{n-1}$, satisfying: the braid relations and the quadratic relations (\ref{quadr}) for the $g_i$'s, the modular relations (\ref{modular}) and commuting relations for the $t_j$'s, together with the mixed relations below, according to (\ref{action}):
+From the above, a presentation of ${\rm Y}_{d,n}(u)$ is given by the generators $t_1,\ldots,t_n$, $g_1,\ldots,g_{n-1}$, satisfying: the braid relations and the quadratic relations (\ref{quadr}) for the $g_i$'s, the modular relations (\ref{modular}) and commuting relations for the $t_j$'s, together with the mixed relations below, deriving from (\ref{action}):

 Note that, omitting the quadratic relations (\ref{quadr}), we have a presentation for ${\mathcal F}_{d,n}$.